AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 Remember to keep the `IT Services for Research page close <itsr_>`_ close at hand!

+Research is usually collaborative, but sometimes you can feel isolated - either because you are lost in a crowd, or far away from your colleagues.
+Academic courses don't teach you everything you need to be good at scientific computing - put some effort into working together with, learning from, and teaching your colleagues and you will get much further.

 There are some good `cheatsheets
 <https://users.aalto.fi/~darstr1/cheatsheets/>`__ which our team
 maintains.
 They are somewhat sepcialized, but useful in the right